mvxe/rtoml/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; `std::string confFilename=""`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if specified, this overrides the top object's filename

-Members initialized after a file was loaded overwrite entries loaded from the file.
-NOTE: you cannot use `.get<type>` for uninitialized entries even thought they are present in the loaded file.
+NOTE: you cannot use `.get<type>` for uninitialized entries even thought they were present in the loaded file.
 NOTE: you cannot load a file unless at least one entry has been added to the map object (would be pointless anyway without .get).

 At this point you use and modify your variables as you see fit without the need to call any objects in the library.